Support Page Content

 Setting up the site agreement is not difficult and several other state agencies have one in place.
 It starts with the completion of the questions below, including the company address and site supervisor, along with some information about the site itself e.g. is the student working at a desk, in a manufacturing site, etc.

-You need to allow at least 5 – 7 weeks, or more, for this process so please start early and contact the ECS Co-op Office at firstname.lastname@example.org for assistance.
-You will also need to contact your department and fill out the necessary forms for the internship program.
+You need to allow at least 5 – 7 weeks, or more, for this process so please start early and contact the ECS Co-op Office at email@example.com for assistance.

 University Deadlines for requesting In-SL Agreements